"People being bullied and hurt isn't funny. You'd probably spend your whole life giggling at other people's hurt."

 "I can't see anything, it's just a big hole."

 I get it.
-Middle School is the worst.
-We all do weird shit when we're figuring out your hormones.
+Middle School sucks.
+We all do weird shit when we're figuring out our hormones.
 I once made my neighbors parents watch my rented copy of The Doors because there was a sex scene in it.
 A college friend of mine used to rub herself on the swing-set for hours at a time.
 We're all just animals at the end of the day.

 The Pit has fun with its subject.
 It's never saying "look at this - aren't we twisted - never-mind you don't even get it!" like the Joker movie does.
 Even at his most unhinged and unwell, Jamie's villainy is relatable.
 He's 13.
 Life sucks when you're 13.
 This behavior (killing your enemies, whining about being misunderstood to potential sex partners, blaming your fucked up childhood on your inability to adapt to hardship) spewing out of a 44 year old man is less charming.